McClelland Small Animal Hospital

 Dr. Reynders resides in the Elmwood Village with her modern blue point Siamese named Aubrey.
 Aubrey has truly been the best companion and gift from her clients.
 Aubrey continues to be the subject of many tales of amusement at the office.
 When she is not practicing veterinary medicine, Dr. Reynders enjoys listening to jazz music, gardening, and cooking classic French cuisine.

-Drs.
-Souza, Reynders and Rabener are affiliated members of the American Veterinary Medical Association, New York State Veterinary Medical Society, Niagara Frontier Veterinary Medical Society, and the Western New York Veterinary Medical Society.
+Dr. Souza, Dr. Reynders, and Dr. Carrig are affiliated members of the American Veterinary Medical Association, New York State Veterinary Medical Society, Niagara Frontier Veterinary Medical Society, and the Western New York Veterinary Medical Society.

 Betty Marlowe is the full-time groomer at McClelland's.
 She attended the SUNY Delhi Animal Technology Program.
 She has been grooming for 31 years.
 She was fortunate enough to have owned her own grooming parlor for 15 years, before her addition to the McClelland staff.
 She has worked on dogs, cats, ferrets, guinea pigs, turtles and an Arctic fox.
 At one time she was an avid tropical fish breeder.
 Most often, she can be caught listening to Blues or Rock and Roll.
 She shares her home with two dogs, two cats, and a turtle.

 Amy Fischer is our lead veterinary technician.
 She performs several managerial duties for the hospital as well.
 Prior to entrance in the veterinary field, she held several customer service positions.
 She was born and raised in Hamburg, New York, and received her veterinary technician degree from Medaille College, in 1997.
 She has been working as a technician at McClelland Small Animal Hospital for over 12 years.
 She loves all animals but has a weakness for ferrets, both domesticated ones, and their cousins, the Black Footed Ferrets.